itsJohnny21/CSE-464-2024-jsalaz59/README.md

 When creating my own Graph class, I actually implemented all features into a single [commit](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/commit/5aff7f33336eb0855351c98a046bec7215281423) (since the features were small and related to each other).
 The methods were still untested, and so another [commit](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/commit/8242c87ed85042c2bd22a0b19b2abd95931041ec) was made after implementing tests for these features.
 During the implementation of these tests, I found myself having to improve my code in different ways such as [improving the outputGraph method](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/commit/145d98d98868637a6ca56c4d4cc0b8f6ee657112), [improving the ID regex for edge cases](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/commit/6c8a43f93c63bf484a531acb92efcfdd5de81666), [creating a superclass for Graph Node and Edge](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/commit/a973ccf164dbd4234de62b214d54fab48eb58f35), [adding an exception for parse failure](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/commit/680cef368c3f76b5c9c118000ea4f0b3fa4ba291), and [much more](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/commits/master/).

 I do apologize for not creating separate commits for each feautre.
-I did however put a lot of time and effor into this project, and I hope that I don't get deducted points for this.
+I did however put a lot of time and effort into this project, and I hope that points are not deducted for this.

 As for the branches, I did create [four different branches](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/branches) (excluding the [master branch](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/master)).
-The first branch called [JGraphT](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/JGraphT) used the [JGraphT tools](https://github.com/jgrapht/jgrapht) to parse a DOT file.
+The first branch, called [JGraphT](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/JGraphT), used the [JGraphT tools](https://github.com/jgrapht/jgrapht) to parse a DOT file.
 After struggling with these tools, I decided to look for alternative methods of parsing a DOT file and came across [Nidi3's tools](https://github.com/nidi3/graphviz-java).
 I then created a separate branch called [Guru-Nidi-DOT-Parser](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/Guru-Nidi-DOT-Parser) that piggy-backed off of these tools.
-I then decided that I should create my own Graph class from scratch and thus I create a separate branch called [Graph-Redo](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/Graph-Redo).
+Next, I decided that I should create my own Graph class from scratch and thus I created a separate branch called [Graph-Redo](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/Graph-Redo).
 After fully implementing this branch (including testing), I then felt that I was ready to create the README.md which would serve as the documentation for this project.
 I created a new branch called [documentation](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/documentation) just for this purpose.
-Now I'm fully finished with this project (although there is still plenty of room for improvement), and I am ready for the part 2.
+Now I'm fully finished with this project part 1 (although there is still plenty of room for improvement), and I am ready for the part 2.

 During the completion of this project, I made the following merges: